peco/peco/README.md

 }
 ```

-Controls the buffer sized used by `bufio.Scanner`, which is responsible for
+Controls the buffer sized (in kilobytes) used by `bufio.Scanner`, which is
-reading the input lines.
-If you believe that your input has very long lines
+responsible for reading the input lines.
+If you believe that your input has
-that prohibit peco from reading them, try increasing this number
+very long lines that prohibit peco from reading them, try increasing this number.

 ## Keymaps